The Cohens and Kellys in Hollywood

 The Cohens and Kellys in Hollywood is a 1932 American pre-Code comedy film directed by John Francis Dillon and written by Howard J. Green.
 The film stars George Sidney, Charles Murray, June Clyde, Norman Foster, Esther Howard, and Emma Dunn.
+Boris Karloff and Tom Mix both appeared as themselves in cameos.
 The film was released on March 28, 1932, by Universal Pictures.

+Plot

+The Cohen family and the Kelly family both find success in Hollywood.
+They become competitive, trying to one-up each other.
+In the end, they return to their mid-western homes, making up along the way.